luka303/PigDice-Game/README.md

 |hold            |next player |points add up       |
 |                |            |and next player turn|
 # live site
+The game can be accessed and played at https://luka303.github.io/PigDice-Game

 # contact details
 contact the developer at lukawandanje@gmail.com